sfi-region9/SFICVGenAPI-WEB/README.md

 A full documentation on how to create an SDK will be provided in Wiki Section

-Feel free to contribute in back end (main/java) or front end (main/ressource/publics) Submit an issue for the bugs, and PR for code/backgrounds Main developer : Colin
+Feel free to build the jar ( "mvn clean install" ) Feel free to contribute in back end (main/java) or front end (main/ressource/publics) Submit an issue for the bugs, and PR for code/backgrounds Main developer : Colin